kmhari/mcp-simple/README.md

 #### 🎯 MCP Server Use Cases

-- **Automatic Tech Stack Analysis**: Detect languages, frameworks, databases from project files
+- **Prompt-Guided Tech Stack Analysis**: Use intelligent prompts for comprehensive project analysis
-- **Smart MCP Recommendations**: Get personalized server suggestions based on your stack
+- **Smart MCP Recommendations**: Get personalized server suggestions based on LLM-extracted keywords
 - **Server Discovery**: Search and explore available MCP servers by technology
+- **Interactive Installation**: Confirm and install servers one-by-one with environment validation
 - **Project Setup**: Quickly identify what MCP servers would be most useful for any project

 ### 🌐 Web Interface Mode (Recommended)